 Pioneer Productions is prolific across a broad range of programme genres including history, science, drama-docs, engineering and adventure.
 The company has made over 700 hours of programming, sold in over 60 countries worldwide.
 Our critically-acclaimed productions have attracted both high audience viewing figures as well as many prestigious awards.
-Pioneer's clients include Discovery Channel, PBS, National Geographic Channel, History, ABC, TLC, Discovery Canada, WGBH, WNET, Discovery Europe, Travel Channel, HGTV, and in the UK, Channel 4, Channel 5, the BBC, and ITV.
+Pioneer's clients include Discovery Channel, PBS, National Geographic Channel, History, and in the UK the BBC, Channel 4 and Channel 5.

 Jonathan joined Pioneer Productions as Chief Executive Officer in August 2015, after 20 years at Wall to Wall Media in a variety of senior roles.